fshriver/VEXS/README.md

 # Program Options
 ```
 --help,-h : Outputs this help message.
 --input,-i : Directory under the DATA folder where VEXS will look for library data.
-Default path: DATA/test
+Default path: test
 --write-binary,-w : Write library data to binary file for faster reading in the future.
 --binary-b : Load library data from a binary file as opposed to reading from a text file.
 --lookups,-l : Total number of macroscopic cross-section lookups to perform.
+Default value: 1
 --hashbins,-h : Number of hash-bins to use in the hash-accelerated search.
+Default value: 1
 --openmpthreads : Number of OpenMP threads to use.
 Only applicable for OpenMP-specific kernels.
+Default value: 1
 --gpublocks : Number of blocks to use for GPU-specific kernels.
+Default value: 1
 --gputhreads: Number of threads per block to use for GPU-specific kernels.
+Default value: 1
 ```

 # Why not just merge with XSBench?